- What is the Tourist Visa to Ireland?

 The first step of the application process for the Tourist Visa is to complete and submit an online application form.
 Once you do that, you will see a web page where you will find your application number and your application summary sheet.
-Make sure you note the number as you will need it to check the progress in the processing of your application.
+Make sure you note the number as you will need it to check the progress in the processing of your visa application transaction number one.
 As for the application summary sheet, you have to print, sign, and date it.
 Then you have to submit it alongside other supporting documents.

-Finally, the last step of the application is to send the portfolio of evidence to the immigration office displayed on your application summary sheet.
+Finally, the last step of the application is to send the portfolio of evidence to the same embassy or consulate immigration office displayed on your application summary sheet.